Everyone - including undischarged bankrupts - 'should be entitled to a basic bank account'

 She went on to say that: "Citizens Advice wants the Government and all banks to work together to find a sustainable solution that ensures everyone has access to this essential service."

 Basic bank accounts, however, aren't the only option for those going through bankruptcy.
-A spokesperson from thinkmoney said yesterday that: "The thinkmoney Personal Account is an alternative to a basic bank account/bankruptcy bank account - and anyone, including undischarged bankrupts, can apply for an account with us.
+A spokesperson from thinkmoney said yesterday that: "The thinkmoney Current Account is an alternative to a basic bank account/bankruptcy bank account - and anyone, including undischarged bankrupts, can apply for an account with us.
 They just need to prove that they're 18 or over and a UK resident."

 The thinkmoney Current Account also comes with a built-in money managing service, which could help you to budget.
 This can be very useful during financially difficult times - such as going through bankruptcy.